bmraubo/8l_gbooks_search/README.md

 Viewing the reading list has some of the JS familiarity issues found above, but is generally a much simpler concept.
 2 functions - one to extract and parse the JSON data, the other to display it.

 Finally a menu function to allow return to main menu - this one will be done in readlines to demonstrate capability with inbuilt module and use answer validation.
 The other option will quit the app.

+Step Two - Add elegance

+Basic functionality is there - now to add some quality of life features.

+First - menus.

+I want the app to start with a welcome screen that describes what it is, what it does, and provides access to the 2 main features - reading list and search function.

+After running the search function, I want the app to ask to return to menu or run another search.
+I imagine this will involve callbacks.

+After viewing the reading list, I want the app to ask to go back to menu or exit.

+Then I can turn to architecture...